brucemack/hello-asl/README.md

 I'm no Python expert, but this seems like a good language to prototype network systems.

+I've run this on Linux (Raspbeyry Pi) and the Windows Linux Subsystem (WSL).

 At the moment you can only connect to the node via the AllStarLink Telephone Portal.
 This limitation will be removed shortly once I understand the authentication mechanism a bit better.